mvivirito/vdm1-advanced-data-management/README.md

 ### Introduction

-I am currently working on my Bachelors in Computer Science at WGU and this project is for my Advanced Data Managemnt course.
+I am currently working on my Bachelors Degree in Computer Science at [WGU](https://www.wgu.edu/online-it-degrees/bachelors-programs.html) and this project is for the Advanced Data Managemnt coursei D191.

 ## DVD Database

 ### Project Information

-The task of this project is to summarize one real-world business report that can be created from the provided database of a movie rental company.
+The goal of this project is to export data from our primary database into a new aggregation.
+We should be able to answer some real-world business questions from reports generated using our newly aggregated data.

+The real-world business question that we want to answer with our reports is what are our best performing titles every month.
+The detailed aggregate section will contain all rentals placed with their rental date and rental price.
+Through this data we will be able generate a monthly top 10 with sum totals for each film.

 ## 1. Describe The Dataset